-By default, each user on Savio is entitled to a 10 GB home directory which receives regular backups; in addition, each research group receives up to 200 GB of shared project space to hold research specific application software that is shared among the users of a research group.
+By default, each user on Savio is entitled to a 10 GB home directory which receives regular backups; in addition, each Condo-using research group receives up to 200 GB of project space to hold research specific application software shared among the group's users.
 All users also have access to the large Savio high performance scratch filesystem for working with non-persistent data.

-This Condo Storage service is intended to provide a cost-effective, persistent storage solution for users or research groups that need to import, work on, and store large data sets to support their use of Savio.
+This Condo Storage service supplements the above offerings.
+It is intended to provide a cost-effective, persistent storage solution for users or research groups that need to import and store large data sets over a long period of time to support their use of Savio.
+(Note that data stored in Condo Storage should be copied to scratch when actually carrying out your compute.)
 The table below compares the cost of various storage alternatives and shows the cost advantage of this service: